Salmon-Computer-Vision/salmon-computer-vision/README.md

 * Labels only ([GitHub
   repo](https://github.com/KamiCreed/salmon-count-labels.git)).

-The annotations are in "CVAT for Video 1.1" format.
-It includes only the Kitwanga River and Bear Creek River bounding box annotations with no images.
+These annotations are in "CVAT for Video 1.1" format and include tags that specify male/female, injuries, etc. It includes the Kitwanga River and Bear Creek River bounding box annotations with no images.
 The conversion script is in the `utils` folder (`utils/datum_create_dataset.py`), requiring [Datumaro](https://github.com/openvinotoolkit/datumaro) to run.